hilltracer/rchain/node/README.md

-# RChain Node
+# Rhonix Node

-Rchain Node is a module that gathers all other subprojects into final executable.
+Rhonix Node is a module that gathers all other subprojects into final executable.

 ## 1. Building from source